-The two main reasons why the power and preamp should be separated is to provide more flexibility when upgrading tech, as well as getting rid of any interference that is caused by having all the technology together in a single area.
+The two main reasons why the power and preamp should be separated are to provide more flexibility when upgrading tech, as well as get rid of any interference that is caused by having all the technology together in a single area.

 As a quick sidenote, amplifiers always create some distortion.
 An important measure to check before buying is the Total Harmonic Distortion (THD) that the amp creates.
 Cheaper systems that typically boast high ratings have a listed THD of 20% or 30%.
 In this case, the higher the percentage, the worse it is.
 A 30% THD would be equivalent to the PA system in a 100-year-old grocery store.
 When looking at the THD rating (often hidden in fine print), look for a rating of 1% or lower.